sylaspg/grasp-continuum/README.md

 is described in [3].

 > **Please note:** For calculations of phase shifts and scattering lengths,
-> Normalization is usually not required.
+> normalization is usually not required.

 ### Polarization potential